-- The Department's OIG filed a hearing request on October 22, 2014, to establish an OI of benefits received by Respondent as a result of Respondent having allegedly committed an IPV. - The OIG has requested that Respondent be disqualified from receiving program benefits.
+- The Department's OIG filed a hearing request on October 28, 2014, to establish an OI of benefits received by Respondent as a result of Respondent having allegedly committed an IPV. - The OIG has requested that Respondent be disqualified from receiving program benefits.

 - 3. Respondent was a recipient of FAP benefits issued by the Department. - 4.
 Respondent was aware of the responsibility to report any household changes, including changes with residence, to the Department. - 5.
 Respondent did not have an apparent physical or mental impairment that would limit understanding or ability to fulfill this requirement. - 6.
-The Department's OIG indicates that the time period it is considering the fraud period is September 2012 through December 2013 (fraud period). - 7.
-During the fraud period, Respondent was issued \$ in FAP benefits by the State of Michigan, and the Department alleges that Respondent was entitled to \$ in such benefits during this time period. - 8.
+The Department's OIG indicates that the time period it is considering the fraud period is May 1, 2013, through December 31, 2013 (fraud period). - 7.
+During the fraud period, the Department alleges that Respondent was issued in FAP benefits by the State of Michigan, and the Department alleges that Respondent was entitled to \$\\ \ext{in such benefits during this time period.} - 8.
 The Department alleges that Respondent received an OI in FAP benefits in the amount of \$ - 9.
 This was Respondent's first alleged IPV. - 10.
-A notice of hearing was mailed to Respondent at the last known address and was not returned by the US Post Office as undeliverable.
+A notice of hearing was mailed to Respondent at the last known address and was returned by the US Post Office as undeliverable.